Mohs micrographic surgery (MMS) for skin cancer

 Mohs micrographic surgery is also called margin controlled excision.
-It is a specialist type of surgery that aims to remove all the skin cancer and leave as much healthy skin tissue as possible.
+It is a specialist type of surgery.
+It aims to remove all the skin cancer and leave as much healthy skin tissue as possible.

 As it is a specialised type of surgery, your doctor might refer you to another hospital to have the treatment.

 When do you have it?